Omaha Philatelic Society Celebrates its Centennial Year!

-The Omaha Philatelic Society proudly celebrates the 100th anniversary of its 1926 founding!
+The Omaha Philatelic Society (OPS) proudly celebrates the 100th anniversary of its 1926 founding!

 During the winter and early spring of 1926, a group of stamp collectors made it a habit to stop in at the offices of Swartz & McKelvie Printing Company to talk about and exhibit their stamps to each other, as Mr. Swartz was dealing more or less in stamps.
 It was in that building that the group decided to create a stamp club, and they formed the Omaha Philatelic Society on April 23, 1926, with 10 charter members.